Demyelination Polyneuropathy-CIDP Samples

 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) Signs and Symptoms

-Typical early symptoms of chronic inflammatory demyelinating polyneuropathy (CIDP) are tingling feeling, sort of electrified vibration or paresthesia or numbness in the extremities.
-Frequent leg cramps (usually at night time), loss of reflexes in the knees, muscle fasciculations, vibration feelings, loss of balance, general muscle cramping and nerve pain.
-CIDP patients also show symptoms such as loss of sensation (numbness), abnormal sensation (tingling and pain), loss of reflexes, and weakness (difficulty walking, foot drop).
+Typical early symptoms of chronic inflammatory demyelinating polyneuropathy (CIDP) are tingling feeling.
+Sort of electrified vibration or paresthesia or numbness in the extremities.
+Frequent leg cramps (usually at night time), loss of reflexes in the knees, muscle fasciculations.
+Moreover, vibration feelings, loss of balance, general muscle cramping and nerve pain.
+CIDP patients also show symptoms such as loss of sensation (numbness), abnormal sensation (tingling and pain).
+In addition, loss of reflexes, and weakness (difficulty walking, foot drop).

 Signs and Symptoms of chronic demyelinating polyneuropathy (CIDP) disease include: